Ditectrev/PRINCE2-Agile-Foundation-Tests-Exams-Questions-Answers/README.md

-# ⬆️ PRINCE2 Agile Foundation Tests Exams Questions & Answers
+# ⬆️ PRINCE2 Agile Foundation Practice Tests Exams Questions & Answers

 ![Promotional image](images/promotional.png)

 ## Udemy & shop.ditectrev.com

-❣️ Please support us by purchasing this course on Udemy in an interactive version with the [discounted link](https://www.udemy.com/user/social-ditectrev/).
+❣️ Please support us by purchasing this course on Udemy in an interactive version with the [discounted link](https://www.udemy.com/course/prince2-agile-foundation-practice-tests-exams/?referralCode=22414C6F67467585D536).
 If you're working for a company, you could most probably easily claim this expense during preparation for your exam.
 For us, it's to be, or not to be, in the game.

-🛍️ Alternatively, you can buy the PDF with those questions on [shop.ditectrev.com](https://shop.ditectrev.com/).
+🛍️ Alternatively, you can buy the PDF with those questions on [shop.ditectrev.com](https://shop.ditectrev.com/product/prince2-agile-foundation-practice-tests-exams-questions-answers).

 ## ✨ This course is unlike any PRINCE2 Agile Foundation course you will find online.